 Once the assertion and signing process is completed, the Transit Function will receive the INVITE back from the STI-AS with two added SIP Identity header fields constructed per [RFC 8224], one associated with the caller identity and one associated with the RPH, using the IMS-based NG9-1-1 Emergency Services Network provider’s credentials as the signing authority for the PSAP telephone identity.

 After receiving the SIP INVITE from the STI-AS, the Transit Function will route the call to the egress IBCF.
 The egress IBCF will then route the call over the NNI through the standard inter-domain routing configuration toward the entry IBCF associated with the emergency caller’s home network.
 The home network will perform STI verification, assuming it supports such capabilities, and present the called party (i.e., the emergency caller) with an indication of the verification status of the calling telephone number and RPH.

+Contributor’s Note: The updated version of Figure 2 below reflects the prior agreement that the ingress IBCF in the emergency caller’s home network will interact with the STI-VS via the Ms reference point, rather than the CSCF interacting with the STI-VS via SIP.
+Since the ingress IBCF in the NG Emergency Services Network is interacting with the STI-VS on 9-1-1 originations using HTTP, does it make more sense, in the context of callback calls, for the egress IBCF to interact with the STI-AS using HTTP, rather than having the Transit Function forward the SIP INVITE to the STI-AS?
+This question is also being considered by the ESIF IMS911 joint group.

 Figure 2 – Architecture for Signing SIP RPH of Callback Calls